Supply chain operations reference: People

 The People section includes a standard that is used for description of skills that are required to perform a specific task and to manage those processes.
-In general, these skills are specific to the supply chain, where some can be found as applicable also outside the supply chain process field.
+In general, these skills are specific to the supply chain, where some can be found as applicable outside the supply chain field as well.

 Skills are defined by Trainings, Experiences, Aptitudes, and Competency level.
-The latter is further divided into five (5) widely accepted competency levels: Novice, beginner, competent, proficient, and expert.
+The latter is further divided into five widely accepted competency levels: Novice, beginner, competent, proficient, and expert.